 When I was naming the company, I wanted something that would really stand out: a name that people would remember.
 Most of the booking company names out there had names that were pretty similar, and when I would ask people who they had booked through in the past, often-times they had a hard time remembering.
 Back when I was guiding in Colorado and New Mexico, I had a great yellow lab that would often accompany my clients and I on the river.
 When people would return to fish again, they could not always remember my name, but always remembered that they “had fished with the guy with the yellow dog.”
 When it came time for selecting a name for the new company, that kind of stuck with me.

 You’ve had the opportunity to travel the world, rod in hand.
 What’s your favorite location so far?

 That is a tough one to pin down!
 I could probably do a “Top Ten” list, but picking one favorite destination would be tough.
-Belize is obviously a favorite, as I have spent so much time there over the years.
+Fly fishing in Belize is obviously a favorite, as I have spent so much time there over the years.
 Its also the place where Yellow Dog was first created.
 I would also have to add Argentina, the Seychelles, India and Alaska to the list.
 There are so many incredible destinations out there it is hard to pick a single favorite.

 Balancing fishing and photography.
 Can it be done?